Isometric extensions of Anosov flows via microlocal analysis: Proof of the Theorem

 The map $\Psi$ is Hölder-continuous \cite[Proposition 6.2.2]{Fisher-Hasselblatt-19}.
 Any point $x \in U$ thus corresponds to a unique triple $(y,z,t)$ where $y \in W^u_{M,\delta}(x_0), z \in W^s_{M,\delta}(y)$ and $|t| < \delta$.
 We then observe that

-and this shows that $Q \to M$ is a fiber bundle over $M$ with fiber isometric to $Q_{x_\star}$ since the fiber is isometric to $Q_{x_\star}$ over $\mc{H}$ by \eqref{equation:qcirc} and the fibers vary Hölder-continuously in the base variable $x \in M$ since the holonomy maps are Hölder continuous in the base point. \end{proof}
+and this shows that $Q \to M$ is a fiber bundle over $M$ with fiber isometric to $Q_\star$ since the fiber is isometric to $Q_\star$ over $\mc{H}$ by \eqref{equation:qcirc} and the fibers vary Hölder-continuously in the base variable $x \in M$ since the holonomy maps are Hölder continuous in the base point as explained in \S\ref{ssection:lift}. \end{proof}

 We have thus shown so far that there is a partition